What to Do with Your Fifteen Hours

 A romantic relationship is essential if marriage is to be fulfilling for both spouses.
 But it’s only possible when both spouses are meeting each other’s intimate emotional needs: Affection, sexual fulfillment, intimate conversation, and recreational companionship.
 These are the needs met when spouses first fell in love with each other and decided to marry.
 They are also the needs that a married couple must meet in order to stay in love.

 But when the Love Busters, selfish demands, disrespectful judgments, angry outbursts, dishonesty, independent behavior, and annoying habits, have infected a marital relationship, the very thought of spending 15 hours for undivided attention sounds repulsive.
-Love Busters drive Love Bank balances below zero, making spouse dislike each other.
-Their willingness and ability to meet intimate emotional needs is seriously degraded.
+Love Busters drive Love Bank balances below zero, making spouses dislike each other.
+Their willingness and ability to meet intimate emotional needs are seriously degraded.